-Valleys may be made in full lengths from prepainted 0.55 mm Aluminium Zinc coated steel or from Gerard Roofs Combination valleys and E2 Wide valley that are 2400 mm.
+Valleys may be made in full lengths from prepainted 0.55 mm Aluminium Zinc coated steel or from Gerard Roofs Valleys and Wide valley that are 2400 mm.
 The cross section shown is suitable for a roof area of 70 m2 in a 200 mm (rainfall area).
 This is the minimum cross section size of any valley made for a Gerard Roof.